SEA: Shareable and Explainable Attribution for Query-based Black-box Attacks: Evaluations

-We start with a challenging scenario where \SEA{} fingerprints the attack from only a single trace.
-We characterize \SEA's attribution of the attack's second occurrence.
-Toward that end, we randomly sample one trace from each attack to initialize the attack database of \SEA{}, and then directly use \SEA{} to attribute the remaining traces from all attacks.
-We repeat the process 100 times and report the accuracy in \Cref{tab:attribution-second}. \SEA{} can generally attribute attacks with 90+\% Top-1 accuracy and 95+\% Top-3 accuracy.
-The Top-1 accuracy drops slightly on the low-resolution dataset \texttt{CIFAR10}.
+\paragraph{Attributing the Second Incident} We start with a challenging scenario where \SEA{} has only observed a \textit{single} incident of each attack and needs to attribute the attack's second incident.
+This scenario tests \SEA{}'s capability to identify and respond to attacks in fast-paced cybersecurity environments.
+Specifically, we randomly select one trace from each attack to form the attack database, and then employ \SEA{} to attribute the remaining traces from all attacks.
+We repeat the process 100 times and report the accuracy in \Cref{tab:attribution-second}.
+Overall, \SEA{} can attribute attacks with over 90\% Top-1 and 95\% Top-3 accuracy.
+The Top-1 accuracy has a slight decline on the low-resolution \texttt{CIFAR10} because it contains less information for attribution.